michaelbship/michaelbship/README.md

-- 👋 Hi, I’m Michael Blankenship! @michaelbship
+- 👋 Hi, I’m Michael Blankenship! @michaelbship on every platform.
+Medium (articles), Twitter, LinkedIn, etc!
 - 👀 I’m interested in building machine learning pipelines and applications.
 - 🌱 I’m currently learning more in-depth types of ML models as well as large scale system design.
 - 💞️ I’m looking to collaborate on an idea that exposes new data into the world.
 We have many tools, but not enough good data!